department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.condition-intro.md

-- based on US-Core for Condition Resource profile
+- based on US-Core Condition Resource profile
 - `subject` is a reference to this patient
 - `identifier` will hold the record identifier from Vista
 - `category` will be `problem-list-item`